openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_PyTorch.md

 torch.onnx.export(model, (dummy_input, ), 'model.onnx')
 ```

-## Known issues
+## Known Issues

 * Not all PyTorch\* operations can be exported to ONNX\* opset 9 which is used by default, as of version 1.8.1.
-We recommend to export models to opset 11 when export to default opset 9 is not working.
-For that case, use `opset_version`
+It is recommended to export models to opset 11 when export to default opset 9 is not working.
+In that case, use `opset_version`
 option of the `torch.onnx.export`.
+For more information about ONNX* opset, refer to the [Operator Schemas](https://github.com/onnx/onnx/blob/master/docs/Operators.md).